PetitTournesol/Edgeware/README.md

 Edgeware is an Elsavirus inspired fetishware tool, built from the ground up to use interchangeable resource packages for easily customized user experience.

-Much like Elsavirus and Doppelvirus, this program was written in brainlet level Python, but unlike the two of them, was written ENTIRELY in Python.
-If you're the type to fear some hidden actually malicious scripts, this ensures that *all* of the code is front and center; no C++ forms or other tricks that might hide the true nature of the application.
+Much like Elsavirus and Doppelvirus, this program was written in brainlet level Python, but unlike the two of them, has no compiled executables.
+If you're the type to fear some hidden actually malicious scripts, this ensures that *all* of the code is front and center; no C++/C# forms or other tricks that might hide the true nature of the application.

 The software features the popups, hard drive filling, porn library replacing, website opening features of its predecesors.